ebeshero/scienceFiction/docs/project4.md

 Please record <a href="https://docs.google.com/document/d/1nbu16hTnIl2d8RTl3aniPZ2fmAfVMSS3dZxdivAUpVU/edit?usp=sharing">links to your Google Sheets and visualization files here</a>.
 This page (below the directory) also contains detailed advice and codeblocks for customizing your network visualization in Kumu.

 ### Phase 2: Building your first network
 Once you have worked out how to organize data into columns and customize displays of of your network, work on designing a network analysis for *The Handmaid’s Tale*.
-(In our first week, create a network that establishes 10 connections.)
+(In our first week, create a network that establishes 10 connections.
+This is a short homework exercise and designed to orient you to creating a network.)

 Your network should be developed from Elements with a coherently organized set of Types and Tags, and you should provide images and descriptions for at least the most important nodes.
 Elements can be anything you find significant: characters (on or offstage), objects on stage, events, locations, shared identities, etc.